Rochester Writers is pleased to announce Bonnie Jo Campbell as the Lunchtime Keynote Speaker at the October 17, 2015 Rochester Writers’ Conference.

 For decades, Campbell has put together a personal newsletter—The Letter Parade—and she currently practices Koburyu kobudo weapons training.
 She has received her MA in mathematics and her MFA in writing from Western Michigan University.
 She lives with her husband and other animals outside Kalamazoo, and she teaches writing in the low residency program at Pacific University.

-THE STORY WITHIN: Ms. Campbell will speak directly following lunch.
+Ms. Campbell will speak directly following lunch.
+“Following Your Obsessions to the Story Within: What my mother taught me about writing.”
 Her new book, Mothers, Tell Your Daughters, will be available and she will be signing copies.

 MOTHERS, TELL YOUR DAUGHTERS (Stories, 2015)